-The result ten years later between 2004 and 2014 became a wealth of academic papers published around the subjects of African poetry, orature, and African American Diaspora culture.
+For ten years between 2004 and 2014 there emerged a wealth of academic papers published around the subjects of African poetry, orature, and African American Diaspora culture.

-For the first time, then, and continuing to present, anyone – student, reader or scholar – could demand or order for print texts from the IRCALC Library of Afrcian Writing; find scholarly reviews and criticism on contemporary African (and Diaspora African) writers such as Achebe .
+For the first time then, and continuing, anyone – student, reader or scholar – could demand or order for print texts from the IRCALC Library of Afrcian Writing; find scholarly reviews and criticism on contemporary African (and Diaspora African) writers such as Achebe .
 Aidoo .
 Allende .
 Ambanasom .
 Andreas .
 Armah .
 Atta .
 Ba .
 Bandele-Thomas .
 Bessora .
 Beti .
 Biyaoula .
 Brathwaite .
 Camara .
 Ce .
 Coetzee and Couto.

 This forum recalls the richest stock of articles from the Library of African Writing [AW], Critical Studies [CS], African Literature [JAL] and New Poetry [NP], being volumes of critical essays on the literatures of Africa and her Diaspora.

-For any of these publications one can still order from an online bookstore or contact the publisher for bulk order quotation.
+Any of these publications can still be ordered from an online bookstore or you contact the publisher for bulk order quotation.

 Journal of African Literature 12